masadcv/MONet-MONAILabel/README.md

 <!-- ![econet-preview](./data/econet_preview.png) -->

 # Citing MONet
-Pre-print of MONet can be found at: TODO: [Adaptive Multi-scale Online Likelihood Network for AI-assisted Interactive Segmentation](https://arxiv.org)
+Pre-print of MONet can be found at: [Adaptive Multi-scale Online Likelihood Network for AI-assisted Interactive Segmentation](https://arxiv.org/abs/2303.13696)

 If you use MONet in your research, then please cite: